sergii-nosachenko/recipes-web-app-project/README.md

     - UserId
   - `Meals` or `Cocktails` table:
     - ...fields same as provided by API
+    - ...custom fields (decide what fields you want to add)
+    - CretedByUser (true/false)
     - UserId
 2. Check if user is authorized before showing page content
 3. Show the **Sign in page** if user isn't authorized